-A. A complete set of accounting records shall be maintained by each pool for each year of operation, which shall accurately disclose the nature and detail of all accounting transactions.
-Such records shall at a minimum include a general ledger, a cash receipts journal and a cash disbursements journal.

-- B. An accurate and detailed written record of investment transactions shall be maintained by the pool.
-The board of directors may delegate the general investment duties to a committee, an individual or investment management service; however, the Board must review and, at least semiannually, ratify such investment transactions. - C. Each pool shall maintain a complaint register in the format and with the content described in Colorado Insurance Regulation 6-2-1, 3 CCR 702-6, pg 6 (5/92). - D. Each pool shall maintain minutes of meetings of the members, the board of directors and committees. - E. Each pool shall maintain a separate claim file for each claim.
-Information on claims incurred after the effective date of this regulation shall be maintained to include, as a minimum, claim payments by line of business, claim number, claimant's name, date incurred, date reported, date paid, and the amount of each payment (including allocated loss adjustment expenses), and shall at the Commissioner's direction be summarized and filed in a hard copy form prescribed by the Commissioner or by a mutually acceptable electronic transfer means. - F. Claim files must be maintained for at least five years.
-The original file or a micro film form is acceptable.
+- A. A complete set of accounting records shall be maintained by each pool for each year of operation, which shall accurately disclose the nature and detail of all accounting transactions.
+Such records shall at a minimum include a general ledger, a cash receipts journal and a cash disbursements journal. - B. An accurate and detailed written record of investment transactions shall be maintained by the pool.
+The board of directors may delegate the general investment duties to a committee, an individual or investment management service; however, the Board must review and, at least semiannually, ratify such investment transactions. - C. Each pool shall maintain minutes of meetings of the members, the board of directors and committees. - D. Each pool shall maintain a separate claim file for each claim.
+Information on claims incurred after the effective date of this regulation shall be maintained to include, as a minimum, claim payments by line of business, claim number, claimant's name, date incurred, date reported, date paid, and the amount of each payment (including allocated loss adjustment expenses), and shall at the Commissioner's direction be summarized and filed in a hard copy form prescribed by the Commissioner or by a mutually acceptable electronic transfer means. - E. Claim files must be maintained for at least five years.
+The original file or an electronic format is acceptable.
 A historical summary of reserve transactions and payments must be incorporated into each file unless this information is maintained electronically in a form which is readily accessible and verifiable to the underlying data.